 A list of the board members is important not only for increased transparency, it can also help a little with board recruitment.
 Consider including the board members’ positions.
 Listing the executive director as an ex officio and non-voting board member is also good.

 I applaud those organizations that mirror their “staff team” description with a short bio on each board member and even a photo.
-A sentence or two on how one is selected to serve on the board and who to contact if you are interested in applying is also a good idea.[7]Here is a possible board statement: Our board members are recruited from the local community (or from our membership) based on their interest in what we do and their range of perspectives and … Continue reading
+A sentence or two on how one is selected to serve on the board and who to contact if you are interested in applying is also a good idea.((Here is a possible board statement: Our board members are recruited from the local community (or from our membership) based on their interest in what we do and their range of perspectives and skills.
+They are elected and serve for a minimum of two years.
+If you are interested in knowing more please contact us.))

 How We Are Funded